Skip to main content

 Deleting a document

 To permanently remove a document from the platform, call DELETE /contents/v1/documents/.
 This deletes the original file, the annotated version, and the chunks from the vector database.
 Only documents in COMPLETED or FAILED status can be deleted.
-Attempting to delete a document that is still being processed will raise an exception.
-Use Get document to check status before deleting.
+Attempting to delete a document that is still being enriched will raise an exception.
+Use Get document metadata to check status before deleting.

 • Success: 200 response with a null body.